WingRiders/on-chain-dao-governance/frontend/react/example/README.md

 2. **Description**: a brief description or details about the proposal
 3. **URI**: unique IPFS resource identifier, linked to a file or content related to the proposal and describing it in details
 4. **Community URL**: link to the community or discussion platform relevant to the proposal
+5. **Requested amount**: the amount of the governance tokens that the proposal creator is requesting if the proposal passes
-5. **Accept choices**: options community members can choose to accept the proposal
+6. **Accept choices**: options community members can choose to accept the proposal
-6. **Reject choices**: options community members can choose to reject the proposal
+7. **Reject choices**: options community members can choose to reject the proposal
-7. **Start date**: start date of the poll (date & time, by default the same date will be used for voting power snapshot)
+8. **Start date**: start date of the poll (date & time, by default the same date will be used for voting power snapshot)
-8. **End date**: end date of the poll (date & time)
+9. **End date**: end date of the poll (date & time)

 > **_NOTE:_** The form has only limited validation and will allow you to submit potentially incorrect data.